 “I Found My Item.
 What is it worth?”

 This is where you can get started on Terapeak.
-Once you have found a few items you are willing to list, head over to find products by clicking “Find” in the user menu at the top of the page, and check out the listings that are already on eBay for that item.
-Then, use the average price of the top selling item to find your initial price point.
+Once you have found a few items you are willing to list, head over to Product Research, and check out the listings that are already on eBay for that item.
+Input your search keywords, select your eBay site, and add your filters, hit search.
+Once the results load you'll be able to see the average price of the item, along with specific examples of listings that sold during this time period.